aryan4585/Infant-Cry-Emotion-Classification-/README.md

 The **Infant Cry and Emotion Classification** project aims to recognize and classify infant cries and detect emotions from facial expressions using machine learning techniques.
 The project integrates a cry classification system with facial emotion detection to provide a comprehensive analysis of infant and emotional states.

+## Cry Classification Model

+The cry classification model currently achieves an accuracy of 70%.
+This is due to the limited dataset available and the model's classification into only two categories: "hungry" and "discomfort."

+## Emotion Recognition

+The emotion recognition component of the application uses the DeepFace library to analyze and classify emotions from facial expressions in images and videos.

 ## Features

 - **Infant Cry Classification**: Utilizes a Support Vector Classification (SVC) model to classify different types of infant cries.